 A: Photos may be taken from seats.
 No one from the audience is permitted to be on

 the Commencement floor.
-During the ceremony Graduation Foto will take two pictures of each
+During the ceremonies Graduation Foto will take two pictures of each

 graduate as they receive their diploma.

-Q: Why do we call the ceremony Commencement instead of Graduation?
+Q: Why do we call the ceremonies Commencement instead of Graduation?